Industry-Wide Business Valuation FAQ & Glossary

 Fair Value — In valuation applications, there are two commonly used definitions for fair value:

-(1) For financial reporting purposes only, the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+(1) For financial reporting purposes only.
+The price whether that would receive to sell an asset or paid to transfer a liability.
+In an orderly transaction between market participants at the measurement date.
 Source: Financial Accounting Standards Board Accounting Standards Codification glossary.

-(2) For state legal matters only, some states have laws that use the term fair value in shareholder and partner matters.
-For state legal matters only, therefore, the term may be defined by statute or case law in the particular jurisdiction.
+(2) For state legal matters only.
+Some states have laws that use the term fair value in both shareholder and partner matters.
+For state legal matters only, the term may define by statute or case law in the particular jurisdiction.

 Financial Risk — the degree of uncertainty of realizing expected future returns of the business resulting from financial leverage.
 See Business Risk.

-Forced Liquidation Value — liquidation value, at which the asset or assets are sold as quickly as possible, such as at an auction.
+Forced Liquidation Value — liquidation value, in which the assets at an auction sells as quickly as possible.

 Free Cash Flow — we discourage the use of this term.
 See Net Cash Flow.